logological/logological.org/content/pages/keysigning.md

         $ gpg --fingerprint MY_KEY_ID

 * **No computer!**  Do not bring or use laptops, tablets, or smartphones at the party.
-The party is only for identifying paricipants and connecting them to keys; the actual signing of keys will take place *after* the party, in the security of your own home or office.
+The party is only for identifying participants and connecting them to keys; the actual signing of keys will take place *after* the party, in the security of your own home or office.